 Facility Improvement Millage (Sinking Fund)

 On March 8, 2016, Three Rivers voters will be asked to approve a Facility Improvement Millage (Sinking Fund) for Three Rivers Community Schools.
 Information is just now available because of legislation signed into law in January that prevented governmental agencies from providing factual information to constituents.
 That legislation has been put on hold, and we are now able to send you information about the ballot proposal.
 More information regarding the Sinking Fund can be found at the preceding link.

 State & Local Education Funding

 Did you know there are only four ways to raise revenue for school districts in Michigan?
-Click here to find out what they are and how per-pupil funding has changed in the state over the past ten years.
+The preceding link also includes information regarding how per-pupil funding has changed in the state over the past ten years.